Editorial Staff and Contributors

 Blood tests—These tests may be used to find an infection,

 pancreatitis, or an obstruction.
 For example, if bile flow is blocked, the bile will back up into the liver, which can be detected.
-Common tests include liver function tests, lipase, and amylase.
+Common tests include liver function tests, lipase, amylase, and complete blood count.

 Endoscopic ultrasound—A long, flexible, lighted tube is inserted via the mouth or the rectum to visualize the different parts of digestive tract.
 A small ultrasound transducer is installed at the tip of the endoscope, which allows the doctor to get the device much closer to the internal organs of the body.
 This helps to obtain pictures of better quality and accuracy than those obtained through traditional ultrasound.